TONY CAMACHO / SCIENCE PHOTO LIBRARY TONY CAMACHO / SCIENCE PHOTO LIBRARY

 Kirk's dik-dik (Madoqua kirkii).
-This tiny antelope, also known as the Damara dik-dik (M. damarensis), grows to around 65 centimetres in length and weighs around 5 kilograms as an adult.
+This tiny antelope, also known as the Damara dik-dik, grows to around 65 centimetres in length and weighs around 5 kilograms as an adult.
 It lives in pairs and is active both during the day and at night, feeding on tubers and roots, which it digs out of the ground.
-When startled, it runs in a zigzag pattern, making frequent leaps and bounds.
-Kirk's dik-dik lives in savanna and scrub in Kenya, Tanzania, Angola and in south- western Africa.
-Photographed in the Samburu Game Reserve in Kenya, East Africa.
+Kirk's dik-dik lives in savanna and scrub in Kenya, Tanzania, Angola and in south-western Africa.
+Photographed in Etosha National Park, Namibia.

 Model release not required.
 Property release not required.